Patrick Schwarzenegger

 Patrick Arnold Shriver Schwarzenegger (born September 18, 1993) is an American actor.
-He is the son of Arnold Schwarzenegger and Maria Shriver.
-He began his career playing minor roles in the early 2000s, and has since starred in the television series The Staircase (2022), American Sports Story (2024), and the third season of The White Lotus (2025).
+The son of Arnold Schwarzenegger and Maria Shriver, he began his career playing minor roles in the early 2000s, and has since starred in the television series The Staircase (2022), American Sports Story (2024), and the third season of The White Lotus (2025).

 Early life and family

 Schwarzenegger was born on September 18, 1993, at Providence St John's Health Center in Santa Monica, California, and raised in Los Angeles.
 He is the eldest son of Austrian-born bodybuilder-turned actor and politician, Arnold Schwarzenegger and journalist Maria Shriver.
 Schwarzenegger has two older sisters, Katherine and Christina, a younger brother, Christopher, and a younger paternal half-brother, Joseph Baena.

 He holds dual Austrian-American citizenship, speaks English and a little German, and regularly visits Austria.
-He is a first cousin of Patrick Knapp Schwarzenegger.

 While in high school at Brentwood School, Schwarzenegger took private acting lessons with Nancy Banks.
 In 2012, he matriculated at the University of Southern California, and in May 2016 received his bachelor's degree from the USC Marshall School of Business, with a major in business administration and a minor in cinematic arts.
 He was part of the Lambda Chi Alpha fraternity.